amaan-123/C_Sharp_NET/Projects/ContosoPets/README.md

 }
 ```

-## Exercise - Build and test a loop for entering new pet data
+## Exercise Menu Option 2- Build and test a loop for entering new pet data

 In this exercise, you develop code that controls the input of new ourAnimals array data.
 You calculate the initial values of your loop control variables and construct the loop that collects user specified data for the animals.
 The detailed tasks that you complete during this exercise are: